stbnrivas/dataModels/Weather/WeatherObserved/doc/spec.md

         + `timestamp` : optional timestamp for the observed value.
 It can be ommitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.
     + Optional

-+ `barometricPressure` : The barometric pressure observed measured in Hecto Pascals.
++ `atmosphericPressure` : The atmospheric pressure observed measured in Hecto Pascals.
     + Attribute type: [Number](https://schema.org/Number)
     + Default unit: Hecto Pascals
     + Attribute metadata:
         + `timestamp` : optional timestamp for the observed value.
 It can be ommitted if the observation time is the same as the one captured by the `dateObserved` attribute at entity level.
     + Optional

 + `pressureTendency` : Is the pressure rising or falling?
 It can be expressed in quantitative terms or qualitative terms.
     + Attribute type: [Text](https://schema.org/Text) or [Number](https://schema.org/Number)
     + Allowed values, if expressed in quantitative terms: one Of (`raising`, `falling`, `steady`)